Softnet-Free/softnet-ms/docs/public/index.md

 The selected domain with public services displays all sites with guest access enabled.
 Each site has a section called "<span class="text-blue">guest clients</span>" where the site displayes client entities that the user has already created.
 The user can set up a new client by clicking on the "<span class="text-green">add client</span>" button and configuring it in the usual way.
 All client entities created in the "Public services" section then appear in the "My Guest Clients" section of the user and can be managed in the usual way.

 ## 12.2.
-Public services for anonymous Softnet users
+Creating guest clients by anonymous Softnet users

 A user that is not logged-in on Softnet MS can open the "Public Services" page by clicking the main menu item "Public Services":